-I understand how sometimes money is tight and you don’t have the extra cash to spend on nonessential things.
+Quite recently when I got my Pc fixed with the help of experts at PC Revive, I understood how sometimes money is tight and not all have the extra cash to spend it on fixing their Pc regularly.
 Things like protection for your computer don’t really make the top of the list, but it is still very important.
 The Internet is full of brilliant ideas, research material, news, incredible software, and about everything you could imagine, but there is also a huge amount of content that can be incredibly harmful for your computer.
 It is absolutely 100% necessary to use antivirus and antispyware protection if your computer is connected to the internet.
 Even if you have your computer locked in a WiFi-proof Faraday cage with no connection to the outside world, you still run the risk of being intruded by threats like the Conficker worm that can slip onto your computer via a removable drive.
 You simply must have security software on your computer.
 So you say that you don’t have the cash to put out for virus protection?
 No problem!
 You can get reasonably good protection for your computer without paying a cent.

 If you do decide to put out some money towards virus protection software, Spyware Doctor with AntiVirus 2010 and Prevx 3.0 are both great option.
 If you’re okay with putting out a little more money to purchase a full suite, you will get even better protection.
 Norton Internet Security 2010 is considered the best by many reviewers.
 BitDefender Internet Security 2010 and ZoneAlarm Extreme Security 2010 are both also considered great options.
 If you really can’t afford to put out some cash for computer security software though, there are still plenty of options out there for you.